-- The notion of understandability requires that the financial information provided should be readily understandable by users with a reasonable knowledge of business and economic activity and accounting, and the willingness to study the information with reasonable diligence. - Although there are a number of aspects related to the notion of 'understandability', EFRAG believes that most of the aspects are covered by the discussion above about relevance, reliability and comparability. - 33 As a result, EFRAG believes that the main additional issue it needs to consider, in assessing whether the information resulting from the application of the Amendments is understandable, is whether that information will be unduly complex. - 34 EFRAG observes that the Amendments do not introduce any new concepts; they resolve diversity arising from a lack of clarity on which IFRS Standard applies in specific circumstances.
-That is, they clarify that the requirements of IFRS 9 are applicable to long-term interests. - 35 EFRAG acknowledges that applying the IFRS 9 impairment requirements and the IAS 28 loss allocation and impairment requirements to long-term interests has the potential to impair understandability in that the carrying amount of long-term interests can be reduced below their measurement applying IFRS 9 (refer to the discussion under relevance).
-Users may find it difficult to understand this resulting impact on the financial statements.
-EFRAG acknowledges these concerns but considers that they result from IFRS 9 and IAS 28 and are not created by the Amendments. - 36 Moreover, EFRAG considers that the disclosures in IFRS 12 Disclosure of Interests in Other Entities, will go some way towards providing information that will enable users of financial statements to understand and evaluate the effect of long-term interests on the entity's financial position, financial performance and cash flows. - 37 EFRAG's overall assessment is that the requirements in the Amendments will result in information that is understandable.
+- 25 The notion of understandability requires that the financial information provided should be readily understandable by users with a reasonable knowledge of business and economic activity and accounting, and the willingness to study the information with reasonable diligence. - 26 Although there are many aspects related to the notion of 'understandability', EFRAG believes that most of the aspects are covered by the discussion above about relevance, reliability and comparability.

+- 27 As a result, EFRAG believes that the main additional issue it needs to consider, in assessing whether the information resulting from the application of the Amendments is understandable, is whether that information will be unduly complex. - 28 EFRAG acknowledges that the application of two different IFRS Standards to longterm interests is a somewhat complex approach.
+However, EFRAG observes that the Amendments do not introduce new concepts; they resolve diversity arising from a lack of clarity on which IFRS Standard applies in specific circumstances.
+That is, they clarify that the requirements of IFRS 9 are applicable to long-term interests. - 29 EFRAG acknowledges that applying the IFRS 9 impairment requirements and the IAS 28 loss allocation and impairment requirements to long-term interests has the potential to impair understandability in that the carrying amount of long-term interests can be reduced below their measurement applying IFRS 9 (refer to the discussion under relevance).
+Users may find it difficult to understand the resulting impact on the financial statements.
+EFRAG acknowledges these concerns but considers that they result from IFRS 9 and IAS 28 and are not created by the Amendments. - 30 Moreover, EFRAG considers that the disclosures in IFRS 12 Disclosure of Interests in Other Entities, will go some way towards providing information that will enable users of financial statements to understand and evaluate the effect of long-term interests on the entity's financial position, financial performance and cash flows. - 31 EFRAG's overall assessment is that the requirements in the Amendments will result in information that is understandable.